Wisma Pelita Tunku

 The building features an underground car park.
 Today the car park spaces are a bit on the cramped side for modern day vehicles, but with careful driving it shouldn't pose a problem for medium sized vehicles.

 At least three businesses operating at Pelita Tunku since its first opening are still in business today, located exactly where they were.
 Those three businesses are Kong Hong Enterprise, Sugarbun and Mee Hua Shoes Store.

 Built in the mid 1980s, it is one of only 2 buildings in Miri currently that feature a 'glass bubble' lift.
-The other building featuring a 'glass bubble' lift is Boulevard Commercial Center.
+(The only other building featuring a 'glass bubble' lift is Boulevard Shopping Mall, open 2000).
 Ngiu Kee Departmental Store was the original anchor supermarket & deparmental store tenant up until the late 1990s.
-Pelita Tunku is the first building to surpass 10 stories tall.
+Pelita Tunku is the first building in Miri to surpass 10 stories tall.

 In early 1992 a small explosion in a power transformer rocked the building, prompting a panicked evacuation.
 No one was hurt.
 On 27th June of 2008, a person committed suicide by jumping from the top story.

 Pullman Miri Waterfront.